 - i.
 The planning and approval of the regional commission's calendar is at the discretion of the commission. - ii.
-The regional commission should send MSCW their calendar after its final approval.

-d.
-Conflict Resolution
+The regional commission should send MSCW their calendar after its final approval. - d.
+Conflict Resolution - i.

-- i.
 The regional commission may request intervention from the appropriate authority within MCSW should the regional commission: - 1.
 Face an impasse while resolving internal conflict.

-THE COMMONWEALTH OF MASSACHUSETTS COMMISSION ON THE STATUS OF WOMEN e.
+- 2. Experience conflict with an outside group. - e.
 MCSW Liaison i.
-A state commissioner may be assigned as a liaison between MCSW and a regional commission. ii.
+A state commissioner may be assigned as a liaison between MCSW and a regional commission.

+ii.
 The Liaison, along with MCSW staff, can be included on all regional commission correspondence.